ndarin/Automation_Projects/README.md

-# image_processing
+# Automating Real World Tasks with Python

-Script that changes image files.
+This repo contains scripts for the final projects of the, Google IT Automation with Python Professional Certificate.

-This repo will have one main script.
+The repo will have several scripts.

-Currently the main script is image_processing.
+Currently the only script is image_processing.

 This script will open, rotate, resize image files, and save the changes to a different directory.